trevyn/egui_node_graph/README.md

 - The graph user interface of [Blackjack](https://github.com/setzer22/blackjack), a 3d procedural modelling software built in Rust using egui, rend3 and wgpu.

 Are you using this crate for something cool?
 Add yourself to this section by sending a PR!

-## Contributing
-Contributions are welcome!
-Before writing a PR, please get in touch by filing an issue 😄